MicrosoftDocs/windows-powershell-docs/docset/windows/storage/new-partition.md

 ## PARAMETERS
 > [!NOTE]
-> We can use only one paramter between -AssignDriveLetter or -DriveLetter while creating a new-partition.
+> You can use either -AssignDriveLetter parameter or -DriveLetter parameter, but not both at the same time, while creating a new partition.

 ### -Alignment
 Specifies the alignment boundary in bytes.